 When eaten the same day the outside is almost crispy but left until the following day they soften a bit.
 Either way, with my Spiced Cream and some yummy strawberry jam they turned out to be a tremendous hit!
 Dad was a bit disappointed that they were all finished rather quickly.

 So while I can't call these a traditional scone I am happy to say they are the perfect "scrones"!

 These are delightful topped generous with butter, or go all out and use a brandy butter or something a little naughty - come on guys, Christmas comes around only once a year!

 These are best made and served the same day but can be kept well-wrapped for a day or two in a cool pantry or frozen and re-heated gently in the microwave for that just baked taste!

-Since posting this recipe I have made them again and found that if you use COLD coconut cream and not room temperature the result is a texture more similar to a scone.
+Since posting this recipe I have made them again and found that if you use COLD coconut cream and not room temperature the result is a texture and lightness more similar to a scone.